Enver Hoxha: Early period in power (1944–1965)

+Border disputes with Yugoslavia

+In 1948, a border conflict erupted between Albania and Yugoslavia.
+Enver Hoxha and the Albanian Military Intelligence services, the Sigurimi, played a significant role in promoting separatism in Kosovo and the idea of a "Greater Albania".

+Difficulties and progress

 By 1949, the US and British intelligence organisations were working with the former King Zog and the mountain men of his personal guard.
 They recruited Albanian refugees and émigrés from Egypt, Italy and Greece, trained them in Cyprus, Malta and the Federal Republic of Germany (West Germany), and infiltrated them into Albania.
 Guerrilla units entered Albania in 1950 and 1952, but they were killed or captured by Albanian security forces.
-Kim Philby, a Soviet double agent working as a liaison officer between MI6 and the CIA, had leaked details of the infiltration plan to Moscow, and the security breach claimed the lives of about 300 infiltrators.
+Kim Philby, a Soviet double-agent working as a liaison-officer between MI6 and the CIA, had leaked details of the infiltration plan to Moscow, and the security breach claimed the lives of about 300 infiltrators.

-On 19 February 1951, a bombing occurred at the Soviet embassy in Tirana, after which 23 accused intellectuals were arrested and put in prison.
-One of them, Jonuz Kaceli, was killed by Prime Minister Mehmet Shehu during interrogation.
+On 19 February 1951, a bombing occurred at the Soviet embassy in Tirana; 23 accused intellectuals were arrested and imprisoned.
+One of them, Jonuz Kaceli, was killed by Mehmet Shehu during interrogation.
 Subsequently, the 22 others were executed without trial under Hoxha's orders.
-They were later found to be innocent.

-The State University of Tirana was established in 1957, which was the first of its kind in Albania.
-The medieval Gjakmarrja (blood feud) was banned.
-Malaria, the most widespread disease, was successfully fought through advances in health care, the use of DDT, and through the draining of swampland.
+The State University of Tirana, established in 1957, was the first of its kind in Albania.
+The medieval Gjakmarrja (blood-feud) was banned.
+Malaria, the most widespread disease, was successfully fought through advances in health care, through the use of DDT, and through the draining of swampland.
 From 1965 to 1985, no cases of malaria were reported, whereas previously Albania had the greatest number of infected patients in Europe.
 No cases of syphilis had been recorded for 30 years.
-In 1938 the number of physicians was 1.1 per 10,000 and there was only one hospital bed per 1,000 people.
-In 1950, while the number of physicians had not increased, there were four times as many hospital beds per head, and health expenditures had risen to 5% of the budget, up from 1% before the war.
+In 1938, the number of physicians was 1.1 per 10,000, and there was only one hospital-bed per 1,000 people.
+In 1950, while the number of physicians had not increased, there were four times as many hospital-beds per head, and health expenditure had risen to 5% of the budget, up from 1% before the war.